saikrishna488/saikrishna488/README.md

 🎓 Computer Science Engineer with a passion for full-stack development.
 I enjoy building web applications, exploring cloud technologies, and working on personal projects.
 Skilled in React, Next.js, Node.js, and Python.

-🚀 Co-Founder & CTO at ApnAInterview Cracker, where I led the development of a SaaS platform for job-ready tools.

 🌟 Always learning and experimenting with new technologies.
 Check out my repos and let's collaborate!

 🔗 Portfolio: [saikrishna488.github.io/portfolio](https://saikrishna488.github.io/portfolio)